apache/ranger/PyTest-KMS-HDFS/readme.md

 ## ⚙️ Setup Instructions
 Bring up KMS container and any dependent containers using Docker.

-Create a virtual environment and install the necessary packages: requests pytest docker
+Create a virtual environment and install the necessary packages through requirements.txt

 ## Run test cases